How long does it typically take to develop a drug from target identification to approval?

 Show answer

-What is the purpose of a control group in an RCT?
+What is the purpose of Phase I clinical trials?

 Show answer

-What is the goal of Phase 1 clinical trials?
+What is the purpose of Phase II clinical trials?

 Show answer